MacHertZ233/MU3-ViciousOptimizers/README.md

 UnityEngine.UI.dll
 ```

-2. Open the solution with Visual Studio (I use VS2022) and build all projects.
+2. Open the solution with Visual Studio (preferably VS2022) and build all projects.